wohaco/despace/magellan.md

    - Goal: To enter a circular orbit.
    - May 24, 1993 — August 2, 1993

 Aerobraking had long been sought as a method for slowing the orbit of interplanetary spacecraft.
 Previous suggestions included the need for aeroshells that proved too complicated and expensive for most missions.
 Testing a new approach to the method, a plan was devised to drop the orbit of Magellan into the outermost region of the Venusian atmosphere.
-Slight friction on the spacecraft slowed the velocity over a period, slightly longer than two months, bringing the spacecraft into an approximately circular orbit 180 km height.
+Slight friction on the spacecraft slowed the velocity over a period, slightly longer than two months, bringing the spacecraft into an approximately circular orbit 180 ㎞ height.
 The method has since been used extensively on later interplanetary missions.

 **Mapping cycle 6**